-The RFPs we receive often describe the digital technology the client is currently getting from other vendors, such as websites, online registrations, e-commerce, national database, competition management system and third-party integrations.
-The expectation is that our proposal document will describe how we’ll replace the incumbent technology.
+The RFPs we receive often describe the digital technology that a client is currently getting from other vendors, such as websites, online registrations, e-commerce, national database, competition management system and third-party integrations.
+The expectation is that our proposal document will describe how we’ll replace the incumbent vendor.
 The RFP typically fails to identify why the client has decided the incumbent technology is no longer suitable for its needs.
-RFPs deny us the opportunity to go through the discovery process that is necessary to let us use our expertise to identify the real issues and recommend solutions.
-In doing so, RFPs rob the client of the real benefit of our years of experience.
+RFPs can deny us the opportunity to go through the discovery process that is necessary to let us use our expertise to recommend solutions.
+In doing so, RFPs can rob the client of the real benefit of our years of experience.

-Another failing is that RFPs normally contain many unknowns.
-An example received recently included the requirement for us to deliver a ‘World class CRM’.
-This was a single line item with no further description.
-Although RFP processes normally include an opportunity for vendors to ask questions, it could take weeks of emails back and forth to clarify the exact requirements of this single line item.
-In the absence of clarity, vendors either make outlandish claims (such as that ‘our CRM can perfectly meet every person’s every need’), or they pad their pricing, or they introduce loopholes and caveats to their proposal to protect themselves from the unknowns.
+Another failing is that RFPs often contain many unknowns.
+Although RFP processes normally include a formal opportunity for vendors to ask questions, it can take time for the back & forth necessary to clarify undocumented requirements.
+In the absence of clarity, vendors either make outlandish claims or they pad their pricing or introduce loopholes and caveats to their proposal to protect themselves from the unknowns.

-The other challenge with an RFP is that they carry the risk for the client of being a ‘party that nobody comes to’.
-Let’s pretend that our company has the best solution, best support, and the best price (actually, we don’t need to pretend this, but I’ll say it anyway to avoid argument).
-Now, if our policy is to not respond to RFPs and the client is determined to issue an RFP, then their decision has automatically prevented them from getting the best solution possible.
-Increasingly, the vendors we see responding to RFPs are those who struggle to get business any other way.
+The other challenge with a RFP is that it risks being a ‘party that nobody comes to’.
+Let’s say that our company has the best solution, best support, and the best price.
+Now, if our policy is to not respond to RFPs and the client is determined to issue an RFP, then this simple decision has automatically prevented them from getting the best solution possible.
+Increasingly, the vendors we see responding to RFPs are those vendors who struggle to get business any other way.

 So, what’s an alternative to the RFP process?

-We recommend a paid technical discovery.
-Not just with us, but probably with another vendor as well.
-If the project is important enough, then it will justify the relatively modest expense of this process.
-By spending the time and money to do this up front, to use our expertise to examine your requirements in diligent detail, you’ll receive recommendations that are likely to go way beyond anything anticipated by an RFP.
-And you’ll have gained the experience of working with us through this discovery period.
+We recommend engaging vendors for a technical discovery process instead.
+Not just with us, but possibly with another vendor as well.
+The starting point is a free discussion for you to satisfy yourself that we're likely to be able to help.
+Ideally you will allocate some budget to engage us to explore your requirements in greater detail.
+This allows you to receive recommendations that are likely to go way beyond anything anticipated by a RFP.
+And you’ll gain the experience of working with us through this discovery period.
 So you’ll develop a sense for our people and our capability that you simply can’t get from an RFP response document.

-During the technical discovery, we talk with your key stakeholders – those people who know what’s working and what’s not.
+During the technical discovery project we can talk with your key stakeholders – those people who know what’s working and what’s not.
 And we separate the ‘must-haves’ from the ‘nice-to-haves’.
 We also get a sense for capability within your organisation and we help manage expectations to ensure they align with your budgetary constraints.
-The outcome is a document outlining what we’ve learned, along with our recommendations for the best path forward and pricing.
+The outcome of a paid discovery process is normally a document outlining what we’ve learned, along with our recommendations for the best path forward and pricing.
 Our recommendations may include third party solutions where they are the best fit.

 The benefits of this sort of discovery process are clear.
 It dramatically reduces the likelihood of the client selecting the wrong technology.
 It decreases the chances of key functionality having been overlooked.
 And it creates the foundation for a relationship between the client and the vendor that is essential for a multi-year project delivery.
 If we can’t earn the trust and respect of the client during the discovery process, then we are arguably not the right vendor to deliver the solution.